xyzyzl/compprog/README.md

 just like how i don't have the stamina to do cp

+**USACO 2015 January Gold - Cow Rectangles** \
+12.12.2019 \
+Estimated CF Difficulty: 1600 \

+Standard sweepline.
+Pick a bound of y-coordinates and for every cow in this bound of y-coordinates simulate through and find the largest area that doesn't have any Guernseys.
+This can be done by seeing if the current x-value is "pure", or that it has solely Holsteins.
+If not, then we wait until we stumble upon a "pure" x-coordinate.
+Then we just repeat the process.

+At the end, if there is a suitable cow at this x-coordinate then we check if the number of cows is greater.
+If so, then we maximize the number of cows and update the area.

+The total complexity is around O(n^3), which passes.
+If it ever hits TLE then there are two options: 1) switch to c++ 2) use faster IO methods

+Mistakes I made were: Put an AND sign instead of OR.
+This should not happen as it took a long time to debug :(

 **USACO 2015 January Gold - Moovie Mooving** \
 12.8.2019 \
 Estimated CF Difficulty: 2100